Home Networking Basics - diagram

 Home Networking

-A home network connects your computers and devices (printers/copiers/scanners/faxes, TVs, Media and audio systems) in your house so that you can share those devices, share your files—including music, pictures, and movies— then multiple people can surf the Internet and access other elements on the network at the same time.
+A home network connects your computers and devices (printers/copiers/scanners/faxes, TVs, Media and audio systems) in your house.
+In this way, you can share those devices and files.
+This includes music, pictures, and movies.
+Then, multiple people can surf the Internet and access other elements on the network at the same time.

 A home network eliminates all kinds of inconvenient and annoying situations, like: